“Prepare to be dazzled!”

 Lainie Troy, the building manager, had the office next door to Bische’s lab.
 Mitch tapped on her door.
 “Excuse me, Ms. Troy.”

 She’d been deep in conversation with a member of her team.
 When she saw Mitch and Dean standing at her door, she rolled her eyes and said to the guy, “Oh, lord, it’s that Campbell boy.
 Goodness.”

 She called out to Mitch.
-“One second, young man,” then to her employee said, “You just know this is gonna be some kind of mess.
+“One second, young man.”
+Then to her employee said, “You just know this is gonna be some kind of mess.
 This boy and his friends.
-Always up to something strange, like that business last semester with the radiation leak that Dr. Wilkins had to clean up before he got fired for selling secrets supposedly, but probably really ‘cuz he threw out whatever radioactive thing Campbell left lying around, and then both of them tryna blame Dr. Bische for their own foolishness.
+Always up to something strange, like that business last semester with the radiation leak that Dr. Wilkins had to clean up before he got fired for selling secrets supposedly, but probably really ‘cuz he threw out whatever radioactive thing Campbell left lying around, and then both of them tryin’ to blame Dr. Bische for their own foolishness.
 Hmmph.”

 She finally got up to greet them at the door.
 “Whatcha need, young man?” as if there was no way for Mitch to have heard every word of her diatribe.

 “We’re looking for Dr. Bische, ma’am.
 Have you seen him?”